Dynamic-Capital/Dynamic-Capital/docs/onchain/close-genesis.md

 3. Record the transaction hash in the operations log and update the `docs/onchain/jetton-minter.md` dossier if this is part of a redeployment.

-With `closeGenesis` executed, all further supply changes must flow through the contract’s timelocked governance paths.
+With `closeGenesis` executed and the admin slot renounced, all further supply changes are impossible—DCT now remains permanently capped at the 100M genesis allocation.